-Major field exams in Public Administration and Public Policy require students to answer three essay questions in 4.5 hours.
-Minor exams in Public Policy and individualized fields require students to answer two essay questions in 3 hours.
+Example comprehensive exam questions can be requested from the PhD Coordinator.
+Major field exams in public administration and public policy require students to answer three essay questions out of suggested five in 4.5 hours.
+Minor exams in public administration and public policy require students to answer two essay questions out of suggested three in 3 hours.
 Students may not use books, notes, or other materials.
-Exams are administered in the SPA computer lab.
+Exams are scheduled and administered by the SPA PhD Academic Advisor.